-If you plan on using financial aid services at Plattsburgh you are encouraged to reach out to the financial aid office to discuss your specific situation and plan for your return.
+If you plan on using financial aid services at Plattsburgh you are encouraged to reach out to student financial services to discuss your specific situation and plan for your return.

 If you have not been registered at another college while away from Plattsburgh and have not been receiving financial aid in the current year, you will need to apply for financial aid by filing the FAFSA and New York State Tuition Assistance Program (TAP) application.
 You should file for aid at the same you apply for readmission.